yanshouwang/bluetooth_low_energy/README.md

   bluetooth_low_energy: ^<latest-version>
 ```

+*Note*: Bluetooth Low Energy doesn't work on Android emulators, so use physical devices which has bluetooth features for development.

 ### Android

 Make sure you have a `miniSdkVersion` with 21 or higher in your `android/app/build.gradle` file, now we only support Android 5.0 or above.

-*Note*: Bluetooth Low Energy doesn't work on Android emulators, so use physical devices which has bluetooth features for development.

 ### iOS

-TO BE DONE.
+Make sure you have a minimum deployment target of 9.0 or above, you can uncomment the first line `platform :ios, '9.0'` in your iOS project's `Podfile`.

 ## Issues

-- Only support Android for now, iOS will available as soon as possible.
-- Only support central APIs for now.
+- Not support peripheral APIs for now.